-1) True Digitization
+1) True digitization

 Having IoT devices internet-ready at a manufacturing level allows for connectivity testing before your products have even left the factory.
 Being able to test the connectivity of your products before they are shipped reduces potential risks and offers IoT customers a better product.
 It also reduces costs and saves time, as connectivity implementation is rolled into the manufacturing process.

-2) Consumer Ready Products
+2) Consumer ready products

 It adds a new dimensionality to Plug and Play without requiring customers to add extra processes (or needing particular technical expertise) to connect their products, which costs them time and money.

-3) Improved Security
+3) Improved security

-Choosing to embed connectivity into your devices before their shipped also allows you to control what kind of connectivity options the devices will be capable of.
+Choosing to embed connectivity into your devices before they’re shipped also allows you to control what kind of connectivity options the devices will be capable of.
 This way, you know that your IoT products will be on the most secure networks possible, improving device security across the board.